Breaking the Cycle of Burnout: Smarter Alarm Management for Better Care

 The healthcare ecosystem simply could not run without the skilled care nurses provide.
 As the front lines of our hospitals, they deserve tools that improve their work environment and support them in delivering the best care possible.

 Simplifying your clinical workflows with a modern alarm management system reduces the cognitive burden on caregivers, meaning nurses can spend less time responding to irrelevant alarms and more time caring for patients.
-TigerConnect integrates with clinical systems (like nurse calls, physiological monitors, smart beds, and your EHR) to intelligently route alarms to the appropriate caregiver’s mobile device.
-TigerConnect mitigates alarm fatigue b quieting unnecessary interruptions to deliver actionable notifications from the patient ecosystem directly to caregivers.
+TigerConnect integrates with clinical systems such as nurse calls, physiological monitors, smart beds, and EHRs to intelligently route alarms to the appropriate caregiver’s mobile device.
+The FDA-cleared TigerConnect Alarm Management solution mitigates alarm fatigue by silencing unnecessary interruptions, delivering actionable notifications from the patient ecosystem directly to caregivers.

 To learn all the strategies to prevent burnout and reduce alarm fatigue in nursing, get the eBook: Nurses’ Ultimate Guide to Alarm Fatigue Interventions: Smarter Workflows Prevent Nurse Burnout.